amalgam8/amalgam8/examples/README.md

     **Note:** If you stopped a previous Vagrant VM and restarted it, Kubernetes might be started already, but in a bad state.
     If you have problems, first start by removing previously deployed services and uninstalling Kubernetes with the following commands:

     ```bash
     kubernetes/cleanup.sh
     sudo kubernetes/uninstall-kubernetes.sh
     ```

+    Alternatively, you can install a local version of Kubernetes via other options such as [Minikube](https://github.com/kubernetes/minikube).
+In this case, make sure to clone the [amalgam8 repository](https://github.com/amalgam8/amalgam8) and install the Python-based `a8ctl` CLI utility on your host machine.

-1. Start the local control plane services (registry and controller) by running the following commands:
+1. Start the local control plane services (registry and controller) and the ELK stack by running the following script:

     ```bash
     kubernetes/run-controlplane-local-k8s.sh start
     ```

-1. Run the following command to confirm the control plane is working:
+1. Confirm that the control plane is working:

     ```bash
     a8ctl service-list
     ```

-    The command shouldn't return any services, since we haven't started any yet, but if it returns the following empty table, the control plane servers (and CLI) are working as expected:
+    The command shouldn't return any services, since we haven't started any yet.
+    It should return the following empty table confirming that the control plane services (and CLI) are working as expected:

     ```
     +---------+-----------+